garseed/king_county_housing_analysis/README.md

 <br> Visually inspecting, it the model looks like there is homoscedasticity.

 #### Running the model a second time
-<br> After adding 'grade' to the model, the model now reads that we can explain 39% of the variance.
-We have now received an warning that there may be strong multicollinearity with our data.
+<br> After getting dummy variables for "grade" in order to add categorical features to the model, it's time to run the model.
+Every "grade" feature has been deemed statistically insignificant, as well as the r-squared and coefficient for square footage have gone down.

 #### Running the model a third time
-<br> After adding the final dataset of "bathrooms", the r-squared has barely gone up and the 'bathrooms' have returned a negative coefficient.
-And after running the Variance Inflation Factor test, it has returned numbers greater than 5, which strongly suggest that there is multicolinearity.
+<br> After getting dummies for and adding the final dataset of "bathrooms", the r-squared has returned to 31%, the square footage coefficient has returned to 0.04%.
+Looking at the coefficient of the various bathroom values, they are all relatively the same.
+<be> This, the return of the original coefficient/ r-squared from the square foot only model, plus the strong warning of the probability of multicollinearity proves that this model is also a failure.

 ## Conclusion

 <br> The goal with this project was to find the answer the question "How much house can you get for your money?".
-While the initial data pointed towards successfully answering that question, after adding more features, the data took us further and further from that goal.
+Of the three models that were ran, the first model that explained 31% of the target variance, that stated for every one unit increase in square footage, there is a 0.04% increase in price.
+<be> Introducing other features either were deemed statistically insignificant (grade) or strongly multicollinear (bathrooms).
+At the end of the day, the best model that was ran was the first.
 <br>In the future, I would better test and adjust for multicollinearity.
 Also I would probably start with a different hypothesis.
 I believe I got caught up in sticking to my initial thought and not adjusting when the data didn't point the way I wanted.

-<br> Even though this was ulimately a failure, it was a great learning opportunity.
+<br> With further time on this project, I would explored more features that were initially dismissed as there good have been more linear features in the ones dropped initially.
+<br> Furthermore, I would transform the categorical features further to help them fit better into the model.